marcelofinamorvieira/datocms-plugin-crowdin-translations/README.md

-# [Your plugin name]
+# Crowdin Translations

-[Describe what your plugin does, and how users you can configure it!
-Screenshots are always welcome!]
+A plugin that allows you to integrate your Crowdin seemlesly with Dato